 Welcome to oneworld®, an alliance of the world's leading airlines committed to providing the highest level of service and convenience across more than 1,000 destinations worldwide.
-Whenever Qantas can't take you to your final destination, we encourage you to travel with our oneworld partner airlines.
+Whenever Qantas can't take you to your final destination, we encourage you to travel with our oneworld member airlines.

-Enjoy an array of special privileges and rewards — which include earning and redeeming Qantas Frequent Flyer points on all oneworld airlines and, for Qantas Frequent Flyer Platinum and Gold members, access to some 650 premium airport lounges.
+Enjoy an array of special privileges and rewards — which include earning and redeeming Qantas Frequent Flyer points on all oneworld member airlines and, for Qantas Frequent Flyer Platinum and Gold members, access to some 650 premium airport lounges.

 Your ticket to more destinations around the globe